Leystryku/leysourceengineclient/README.md

 However, the code could be cleaned up a bit.
 Use it for whatever you want, just make sure to credit me.

-I Romian "Leystryku" Transtru hereby place this project and its code to public domain
+I hereby place this project and its code to public domain